shakhawathossain07/shakhawathossain07/README.md

 ## 📌 Disclaimer

-This project has been developed with the assistance of **Kiro AI** and is released as **open-source software** under the **MIT License**.
+This project has been developed with the assistance of **Kiro: Agentic AI development** and is released as **open-source software** under the **MIT License**.
 The codebase is **AI-generated and/or AI-assisted** and is **not the proprietary property of any individual or organization**.
 You are free to use, modify, distribute, and build upon this project in accordance with the terms of the MIT License.
 For additional context and validation, please refer to the **supervisor’s recommendation letter** provided below.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/ab4b6d72-154e-4f39-a6d2-885b8c8d3325"